 At the Dig Site

 After the utility markings have been placed and your start date and time have passed, you may begin your project.
 But remember, you can’t excavate with power tools within 18 inches of the natural gas markings.
 If you need to dig closer to the marks, hand tools, such as shovels, may be used with caution.

 If you expose an underground facility, it is your responsibility to inspect it before backfilling.
 If damage of any kind is discovered or suspected, you are required to notify the affected utility immediately.

 After you are done with your project, it is your responsibility to remove any flags that have marked underground facilities.

 - If you don’t understand a marking made a utility company, DO NOT notify CBYD.
 Call the utility company directly.

 - If you come into contact with a utility pipe or cable, contact the utility company directly.
 Do not tamper with the pipe or cable or make any attempts to repair it yourself.

-- Utility paint markings are biodegradable.
-In time, the markings will dissipate.
+- Utility paint markings will dissipate over time.